ckopec-dev/Stem-Cheatsheets/Chemistry.md

 - Normal carbonates, phosphates, silicates, sulfides: insoluble except Na, K, NH4
 - Hydroxides: insoluble except Na, K, NH4, Ba.
 Ca and Sr slightly soluble

+## Tapered glassware

+Standard taper glassware with ground glass joints is 19/22 or 14/20.
+The numbers refer to diameter and length, in millimeters, of the joints.
+14/20 is used for microscale experiments.

 ## Crystal forms

 - Cubic (isometric): 3 axes of equal length and are at right angles to each other (e.g. a cube).
 Examples: galena, garnet, pyrite, halite.